knennigtri/merge-markdown/README.md

 ### How to use this image

-All you need to do is copy the `Dockerfile` and `docker-compose.yml` files inside your project, and set up Docker Compose with the following command:
+The `Dockerfile` and `docker-compose.yml` need to be in the same directory as your project and set up Docker Compose with the following command:

 ```shell